Ian Gow

 Ian Reginald Edward Gow TD (/gaʊ/; 11 February 1937 – 30 July 1990) was a British politician and solicitor.
-As a member of the Conservative Party, he served as Member of Parliament (MP) for Eastbourne from 1974 until his assassination by the Provisional Irish Republican Army (IRA) in 1990, in which a bomb under his car exploded outside his home in East Sussex.
+As a member of the Conservative Party, he served as Member of Parliament (MP) for Eastbourne from 1974, until he was assassinated in 1990 by a car bomb planted by the Provisional Irish Republican Army (IRA) outside his home in East Sussex.

 Early life

 Ian Reginald Edward Gow was born at 3 Upper Harley Street, London on Thursday 11 February 1937.
 He was the son of Alexander Edward Gow, a London doctor attached to St Bartholomew's Hospital who died in September 1952.
-Ian Gow was educated at Winchester College, where he was president of the debating society.
+Ian Gow was educated at Sandroyd School and then Winchester College, where he was president of the debating society.
 During a period of national service from 1955 to 1958 he was commissioned in the 15th/19th Hussars and served in Northern Ireland, Germany and Malaya.
-He subsequently served in the territorial army until 1976, attaining the rank of Major.
+He subsequently served in the territorial army until 1976, attaining the rank of major.

 After completing national service he took up a career in the law and qualified as a solicitor in 1962.
 He eventually became a partner in the London practice of Joynson-Hicks and Co.
 He also became a Conservative Party activist.
 He stood for Parliament in the Coventry East constituency for the 1964 general election, but lost to Richard Crossman.
 He then stood for the Clapham constituency, a Labour-held London marginal seat, in the 1966 general election.
 An account in The Times of his candidature described him in the following terms: "He is a bachelor solicitor, aged 29, wearing his public school manner as prominently as his rosette.
 Words such as 'overpowering', 'arrogant', and 'bellicose' are used to describe him."

 After failing to take Clapham, he continued his quest to find a seat.
 He eventually succeeded at Eastbourne in 1972 after the local Party de-selected its sitting member, Charles Taylor.
 Taylor had represented Eastbourne since 1935 and did not take kindly to Gow.